ShanHuang-ec/shanhuang-ec.github.io/_pages/research.md

 ### Work in Progress
-The Price of Pace: Physician Quantity Incentives, Quality of Care, and Downstream Costs   <br/>
+The Price of Pace: How Quantity Incentives Reshape Physician Effort and Its Externalities   <br/>
 <small>(with [Amanda Dahlstrand])</small>

 Defragmenting Healthcare: Mental Health and the Organizational Boundaries of Primary Care   <br/>
-<small>*Funded by Region Stockholm, Royal Swedish Academy of Sciences*</small>
+<small>**Funded by Region Stockholm & Royal Swedish Academy of Sciences*</small>